datacarpentry/image-processing/CONTRIBUTING.md

 ### Who Should Contribute?

-Contributions to this curriculum are welcome from anyone with an interest in the project.
+Contributions to this lesson are welcome from anyone with an interest in the project.

 ### How to Contribute